The Complexity of Combinations of Qualitative Constraint Satisfaction Problems: Introduction

-An easy example for such a structure is $(\Q; <, \neq)$.
+To simplify the presentation of our result and its proof, we introduce the following shortcut. \begin{definition} \hypertarget{def:J}{} A countably infinite $\omega$-categorical structure has Property~\emph{$J$} if it \begin{itemize} \item has a relational signature containing a binary symbol for the disequality relation, \item is 2-set-transitive, \item can prevent crosses and \item does not have algebraicity. \end{itemize} \end{definition} An easy example for such a structure is $(\Q; <, \neq)$.
 Further examples of structures with \hyperlink{def:J}{Property~$J$} come from expansions of the countable random tournament (see, e.g., Lachlan~\cite{Lachlan}, see Section~\ref{sect:gen-comb} for the definition of expansion) and the countable homogeneous local order $S(2)$ (also see~\cite{Cherlin}).
 More examples for structures with \hyperlink{def:J}{Property~$J$} will be presented in Section~\ref{sec:examples}.

 We now state our main result for Question 2.
 The proof can be found in Section~\ref{sect:bin-inj}.

 \begin{theorem} Let $\bB$ be the generic combination of two countably infinite $\omega$-categorical structures $\bB_1$ and $\bB_2$ with \hyperlink{def:J}{Property~$J$} and finite relational signature such that $\Csp(\bB_1)$ and $\Csp(\bB_2)$ are in P. Then one of the following applies: \begin{itemize} \item $\Th(\bB_1)$ or $\Th(\bB_2)$ is not convex; in this case, $\Csp(\bB)$ is NP-hard. \item Each of $\Th(\bB_1)$ and $\Th(\bB_2)$ is convex, and $\Csp(\bB)$ is in P. \end{itemize} \end{theorem}